Tom Cruise Could Bring Down Scientology ‘Singlehandedly’

 The former Scientologist explained that members of the church were even brainwashed to think that Tom Cruise’s career-related failures, including his 2016 box office flop Jack Reacher, are happening because of “suppressive people” working against the organization.

-But it doesn’t seem that Tom Cruise could end Scientology any time soon, because the actor seems to be enjoying his time in the church and is glowing with happiness and health.
+But it doesn’t seem that Tom Cruise could end Scientology anytime soon because the actor seems to be enjoying his time in the church and is glowing with happiness and health.

 Tom Cruise could end Scientology "singlehandedly," according to Leah Remini https://t.co/gEXMUC85G5 pic.twitter.com/PgYPgc2wyG